 Book a private tour (for up to 10 guests) at The Honeybee Centre and learn all about the secret life of bees!
 Fun, exciting and interactive, the Basic Bee education program includes education about bees, beekeeping, pollination and why it’s important to take care of the environment.
 Each 60-minute session includes interactive activities and take-home, bee-friendly, wildflower seedling craft.

 Try Bird Watching

-Did you know that Surrey is home to a number of parks that provide year-round birdwatching?
+Did you know that Surrey is on the South Fraser Bird Trail and home to a number of parks that provide year-round birdwatching?
 In fact, there are over 200 unique species of birds to see in Surrey!
-Make a checklist of common birds to look for, grab your binoculars if you have them, and head out on a birdwatching adventure.
-It’s an ideal way to appreciate Surrey’s winged wildlife in their natural habitat and get a little exercise at the same time.
+Make a checklist of common birds to look for or download a birding app like Merlin or BirdNET, grab your binoculars if you have them, and head out on a birdwatching adventure.
+It’s an ideal way to appreciate Surrey’s winged wildlife in its natural habitat and explore Surrey’s beautiful green spaces.
 Here’s a little information about where to go and what to look for.

 Go Whale Watching

 Whale watching is the quintessential British Columbia experience!
 Heading out on the ocean to watch these majestic creatures in their natural environment is truly a once-in-a-lifetime opportunity.
 And did you know that you can go whale watching from Surrey?
 White Rock Sea Tours & Whale Watch Vancouver depart from the Crescent Beach Marina in South Surrey.
 Hop on board their state-of-the-art rigid hull inflatable boat and get ready for an adventure!